Exponential periods and o-minimality: Introduction

 inducing a perfect pairing after extending scalars to $\C$.
 As in the classical case, the theory can be extended to singular varieties and also relative cohomology.

 The numbers in the image of the pairing are the exponential periods.
-Their study in their own right was proposed by Kontsevich and Zagier in~\cite{kontsevich_zagier}.
+Their study in their own right was proposed by Kontsevich and Zagier in the last paragraph of~\cite{kontsevich_zagier}.

-Ordinary periods have an even more conceptual interpretation as a $\C$-valued point on the torsor of isomorphisms between the de Rham realisation and the Betti realisation, two fibre functors on the Tannaka category of mixed (Nori) motives, see \cite{period-buch}.
+Ordinary periods have an even more conceptual interpretation via the torsor $T$ of isomorphisms between the de Rham realisation and the Betti realisation, two fibre functors on the Tannakian category of mixed (Nori) motives.
+The period map defines a $\C$-valued point in $T(\C)$.
+We recover the period algebra as the image of $\Oh(T)\to\C$, see \cite{period-buch}.
 The same picture also applies in the case of exponential periods.
 Fres\'an and Jossen have developed a fully fledged theory of exponential motives in~\cite{fresan-jossen}.
 Their book also contains a very accessible account of the constructions and the proof of the period isomorphism.
 They also give many examples of interesting numbers that appear as exponential periods.

 We prove: